 To Conclude

-You can easily clean your grill and maintain its integrity from these steps for many years.
-Always remember that your grill’s hygiene affects the flavor of your food, your health, and the longevity of your grill.
+From these steps, you can easily clean your grill and maintain its integrity for many years to come.
+Always keep in mind that your grill’s hygiene affects the flavor of your food, your health, and the longevity of your grill.